 LEARN is monitoring updates related to the outbreak of the Coronavirus (COVID-19).
 We are following guidance from the Centers for Disease Control (CDC), the World Health Organization (WHO) and the Chicago Department of Public Health (DCPH).
 This is a rapidly changing situation, and we will continue to keep you informed about any development and changes at our schools.
+Use our website to find information for your scholar and family:

 LEARN is monitoring the COVID-19 crisis incredibly closely.
 We will post updates regarding school closures here.
 Please check this site regularly for information.
 Current school closure information: